wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 The name of the item is going to be our name variable.

 The id of the item just needs to be something unique.
-One trick that Wes likes to use is to use `Date.now()` as an ID, which works if you aren't creating more than one item per milisecond, which works for our case.
+One trick that Wes likes to use is to use `Date.now()` as an ID, which works if you aren't creating more than one item per millisecond, which works for our case.

 ![](@attachment/Clipboard_2020-04-27-14-09-29.png) 12:17